-Carlee Russell: a missing Black woman and a social media frenzy, explained
+Carlee Russell: A missing Black woman and a social media frenzy, explained

 Derzis shared some other details that seemed to cast doubt on Russell’s story.
 Video footage showed Russell leaving the spa she worked at the day of her disappearance reportedly concealing a bathrobe, toilet paper, and other items.
 Those items, as well as the snacks she purchased from Target shortly before her disappearance, were missing, despite her purse and other belongings being left with the vehicle.

-He didn’t come right out and say it, but the subtext seemed clear: Police have doubts about Russell’s story.
+He didn’t come right out and say it, but the subtext seemed clear: Police had serious doubts about Russell’s story.

 And just as quickly as social media users rushed to share concern for Russell and the details about her disappearance, so too did they rush to offer their opinions on the latest developments.